Tanjong Rhu Road: History

 In 1828, as a part of the Jackson Plan, Sir Stamford Raffles intended for Tanjong Rhu to be a shipyard.
 Prior to the publication of the map, William Flint (who was a "[pioneer] of the shipbuilding business") decided to start a shipbuilding company in Tanjong Rhu in 1822.
 George Lyons and his brother also set up a shipyard in the 1850s.
 By the early 20th century, Tanjong Rhu became a venerable shipbuilding hub with many known companies having shipyards there such as Thornycroft and United Engineers as well as having clients such as the Singaporean Marine Police Force and the Ceylon Navy.
 As a matter of fact, bugis traders from celebes used to anchor their mosquito boats in the Kallang Basin by Tanjong Rhu for trade from the 19th century to the early 1960's before docking to the Telok Ayer Basin.
 In February 1977, government ordered for the Kallang Basin (including the Tanjong Rhu shipyard) to be cleaned up since it was polluted.
 This resulted in only five shipyards remaining as they complied with the government's prerequisite of upgrading their facilities as well as complying with pollution regulations by 29 June 1985.
 Additionally, the coffin-makers, firewood and charcoal dealers, godowns, rubber and sawmills, and squatters in Kampong Arang (near Tanjong Rhu Shipyard) were phased out by 1982, with them receiving compensation following recent appeals to the Singapore Land Authority.
 By January 1987, the charcoal and firewood dealers moved Lorong Halus at the mouth of the Serangoon River whilst the rest (except for the squatters) were moved to factories with proper apparatus for their respective skill trade.

 Details

 Tanjong Rhu Road is a minor arterial road starting from Rhu Cross (a local access road) and ending at a junction with Meyer Road and Fort Road.
-It is estimated to be 2.56km long due to the road having a loop and a one-way access road, both with the name 'Tanjong Rhu Road'.
-It runs parallel with the East Coast Parkway (ECP) whilst a section of the Kallang-Paya Lebar Expressway (KPE) runs underneath Tanjong Rhu Road.
+It is estimated to be 2.56 km long due to the road having a loop and a one-way access road, both with the name 'Tanjong Rhu Road'.
+It runs parallel with the East Coast Parkway (ECP) whilst a section of the Kallang–Paya Lebar Expressway (KPE) runs underneath Tanjong Rhu Road.